 The AIP is saved in the IMiS®/ARChive Server database.
-It can be accessed via an IMiS®/Client, which can obtain the AIP (together with its ERS) when needed, even during exporting.
+It can be accessed via an IMiS®/Client or IMiS®/wClient, which can obtain the AIP (together with its ERS) when needed, even during exporting.

 The AIP record consists of the following sections: